JodyMurray/PetFriends/README.md

 ### **About Page**

 Just a little paragraph about the site!
-This page only shows up in the NavBar if you are not signed in.
+This page will only appear in the NavBar if you are not signed in.

 ![screenshot](documentation/features/About.png)